PanJiaChen/vue-element-admin-site/docs/guide/README.md

 | [<img class="no-margin" src="https://raw.githubusercontent.com/alrra/browser-logos/master/src/edge/edge_48x48.png" alt="IE / Edge" width="24px" height="24px" />](http://godban.github.io/browsers-support-badges/)</br>IE / Edge | [<img class="no-margin" src="https://raw.githubusercontent.com/alrra/browser-logos/master/src/firefox/firefox_48x48.png" alt="Firefox" width="24px" height="24px" />](http://godban.github.io/browsers-support-badges/)</br>Firefox | [<img class="no-margin" src="https://raw.githubusercontent.com/alrra/browser-logos/master/src/chrome/chrome_48x48.png" alt="Chrome" width="24px" height="24px" />](http://godban.github.io/browsers-support-badges/)</br>Chrome | [<img class="no-margin" src="https://raw.githubusercontent.com/alrra/browser-logos/master/src/safari/safari_48x48.png" alt="Safari" width="24px" height="24px" />](http://godban.github.io/browsers-support-badges/)</br>Safari |
 | --------- | --------- | --------- | --------- |
 | IE10, IE11, Edge| last 2 versions| last 2 versions| last 2 versions

+## Vue Ecosystem

+**First understanding the things in these vue ecosystems will help you get started with this project.**

+1. [Vue Router](https://router.vuejs.org/) Vue Router is the official router for Vue.js.
+It deeply integrates with Vue.js core to make building Single Page Applications with Vue.js a breeze.

+2. [Vuex](https://vuex.vuejs.org/) Vuex is a state management pattern + library for Vue.js applications.
+It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.

+3. [Vue Loader](https://vue-loader.vuejs.org) Vue-loader is a loader for webpack that allows you to author Vue components in a format called Single-File Components (SFCs).
+The combination of webpack and vue-loader gives you a modern, flexible and extremely powerful front-end workflow for authoring Vue.js applications.

+4. [Vue Server Renderer](https://ssr.vuejs.org/) Vue-server-renderer facilitates building of isomorphic or universal JavaScript applications which runs both on server and client side where majority of the application code is shared and reused.

+5. [Vue Test Utils](https://vue-test-utils.vuejs.org/) Vue Test Utils is the official unit testing utility library for Vue.js.

+6. [Vue Dev-Tools](https://github.com/vuejs/vue-devtools) Browser devtools extension for debugging Vue.js applications.

+7. [Vue CLI](https://cli.vuejs.org/) Vue CLI is a full system for rapid Vue.js development.
+It aims to be the standard tooling baseline for the Vue ecosystem.
+It ensures the various build tools work smoothly together with sensible defaults so you can focus on writing your app instead of spending days wrangling with configurations.

+8. [Vetur](https://github.com/vuejs/vetur) Vue tooling for VS Code.
+Write vue essential plugins under VS Code.